-On the recommendation of the NGSR Committee, the Board has nominated the 12 persons named below for election as directors this year, each to serve for a one-year term or until the director's successor is elected and qualified.
-Mr. Kurtz is not standing for re-election at this annual meeting.
-As a result, Mr. Kurtz will step down from the board and the size of the board will be reduced to 12 directors, effective at the annual meeting.
+On the recommendation of the NGSR Committee, the Board has nominated the 12 persons named below for election as directors this year, each to serve for a one-year term or until the director's successor is elected and qualified or, if earlier, until his or her resignation or removal.
+Daniel Ammann is not standing for re-election at this annual meeting.
+As a result, effective at this annual meeting, Mr. Ammann will step down from the board, and the size of the board will be reduced to 12 directors.